-While on academic probation, if a student's semester GPA and cumulative GPA fall below 2.0, the student will be academically dismissed from the University.
+While on academic probation, if a student's semester GPA falls below 2.0 for two consecutive semesters, the student will be academically dismissed from the University.

 Academic progress is reviewed by committee following each term (fall, spring, summer).
 If a student's grades were hindered by unforeseen circumstances, the student may appeal the dismissal through written communication to the Academic Progress Commission (APC).
 The process of appeal does not guarantee reinstatement.